RTEMS/rtems-docs/c_user/key_concepts.rst

 scheduled at an actual calendar date and time.
 For example, a task could request to delay until midnight on New Year's Eve before lowering the ball at Times Square.
 The data type ``rtems_time_of_day`` is used to specify calendar time in RTEMS services.
-See `Time and Date Data Structures`_
+See :ref:`Time and Date Data Structures`.

 .. index:: rtems_time_of_day